Trump's trade war among allies triggers retaliation from Canada and Mexico

 Canadian hockey fans booed the American national anthem at two National Hockey League games on Saturday night.

-In Mexico, the official public approach to Trump’s tariff threat has been different , limiting public statements to saying the government was prepared for whatever was coming and that it would ensure the country was respected.
+In Mexico, the official public approach to Trump’s tariff threat has been different, with public statements limited to saying the government was prepared for whatever was coming and that it would ensure the country was respected.

-Recalling how in 2019 Mexico was ultimately able to avoid Trump’s tariff threat by adding immigration control to the responsibilities of its newly formed National Guard, Mexico was hoping to dodge the tariffs again or at least find a way to get them lifted quickly.

-But the accusation of criminal alliances with Sheinbaum’s administration pushed her to punch back.
+In 2019, Mexico was ultimately able to avoid Trump’s tariff threat by adding immigration control to the responsibilities of its newly formed National Guard, but this time the accusation of criminal alliances with Sheinbaum’s administration pushed her to punch back.
 She called on the U.S. to clean up its own problems with drugs and guns and keep its nose out of Mexico.
-Trump said he was imposing the tariffs to stop the flow of illegal immigrants and drugs across both the southern and nothern U.S. borders.
+Trump said he was imposing the tariffs to stop the flow of illegal immigrants and drugs across both the southern and northern U.S. borders.

 Beyond the tariffs, academics and diplomats in Mexico harshly criticized the “retaliation clause” Trump included that threatened to raise tariff levels even higher if the targets hit back.